b1naryth1ef/cubed_old/README.md

 ## Infrastructure

 ### Worlds
 A world in cubed is represented by a folder containing two items.
 The first is a world-definition file specifying a few basics about the world, like the world name and version.
 The second is a sqlite database containing all the data required for the world to be loaded.
 Worlds can be loaded at anytime, either during startup or while the cubed server is running.
+World's allow both sync and async block loading from disk allowing for fairly good performance on loading large chunks from the world, although there are still areas that need improvment.
+On disk, around 2 million blocks equates to 60 or so MB, and that takes about 50 seconds to load async.

 #### World Definition File
 The world definition file contains the following three fields: